 Shouldn’t our diets give us enough vitamins and minerals?

 - Potentially yes, but only if you eat fresh organic vegetables and animals that are hand-reared or organically grass fed.
-Not always easy to come by.

 - Not if you overload your body with toxins and rubbish

 - Not if you live in a big or small town or a city which has pollution

 Why doesn’t our food give us enough nutrients?

 - Firstly, it’s just not fresh so it becomes oxidised by the air around it or – the nutrients are depleted over time.